Delicious Crab Dinner Sides That Pair Perfectly With Your Favorite Seafood

 Keep reading for our complete list of the best side dishes to complement your next crab dinner.

-Odds are if you love crabs, you’ve loved them for a while — you’ve probably encountered some of the traditional favorite side dishes served at crab dinners.
-Juicy, roasted vegetables, creamy potatoes and classic butter dips are beloved for good reasons — versatile and minimalistic, they perfectly complement the sweet taste of crab.
+Odds are if you love crab, you've loved it for a while and have encountered many of the traditional favorite carb dinner sides.
+Juicy, roasted vegetables, creamy potatoes, and classic butter dips are beloved for good reasons — versatile and minimalist, they perfectly complement the sweet taste of crab.

 1. Roasted Vegetables